 - 1. The first stage is through the application process to ensure applicants meet the basic criteria in order to progress. - 2.
-The second stage is a non-police personnel vetting (NPPV) check which is a formal vetting process which is undertaken before being able to attend the National Assessment Centre. - 3.
-The final vetting stage is at a minimum of Recruitment Level vetting (RV) which is a further, and more in depth, formal process undertaken locally after being offered a conditional position by a force.
+The second stage is a Police National Computer (PNC) check, where security checks are carried out to ensure that there is no risk to the College of Policing from your attendance at the National Assessment Centre. - The final vetting stage is at a minimum of recruitment-level vetting (RV) which is a further, and more in depth, formal process undertaken locally after being offered a conditional position by a force.